BlockCarbon/market/whitepaper.md

 - High transaction costs due to multiple intermediaries
 - Lack of standardization in credit validation and trading
 - Insufficient transparency in price discovery mechanisms

+* The history of climate mitigation and carbon as a proxy for greenhouse gases
+* Failures and successess of Kyoto Protocol, Paris Agreement and voluntary (corporate and consumer) offsetting
+* Prior solutions to solve legacy market problems using blockchain and what has held them back
+* The unique characteristics of Cardano, and its challenges and game changing advantages

 ## 2.3 Market Dynamics and Technological Imperatives